grotius-cnc/hal-core/Readme.md

 The installed size is approx 6.8Mib

+To get the latest source code just download the latest release tar.gz archive.
+After the installation as discribed below, you can overwrite the /opt/hal-core directory with latest archive files and eventually you can perform a recompile fron the /opt/hal-core top dir, requesting the make file.

 A hal environment can be used as platform to run realtime applications like:

 		motion controllers